-After serving 6 years in the armed forces, in 1946 my father established his first business venture in Rockhampton.
-The Central Trading Company, as he named it, was a manufacturers’ agency, located in premises at the corner of East and Denham Streets in the heart of the city.
+After serving 5½ years in the armed forces, in 1946 my father established his first business venture in Rockhampton.
+The Central Trading Company, as he named it, was a wholesale and manufacturers’ agency, located in premises upstairs in the National Bank of Australasia building at the corner of East and Denham Streets in the heart of the city (pictured below).

 But it was not an ordinary meeting.
 It was not planned.
 It was not a business meeting.
 Mr William E Proposch (my father) and Mr William L Proposch met because they booked into the same hotel – on the same day!